srl-labs/containerlab/docs/manual/kinds/vr-xrv.md

 # Cisco XRv

-[Cisco XRv](https://www.juniper.net/us/en/products-services/routing/mx-series/XRv/) virtualized router is identified with `vr-xrv` kind in the [topology file](../topo-def-file.md).
+Cisco XRv virtualized router is identified with `vr-xrv` kind in the [topology file](../topo-def-file.md).
 It is built using [vrnetlab](../vrnetlab.md) project and essentially is a Qemu VM packaged in a docker container format.

-vr-xrv nodes launched with containerlab comes up pre-provisioned with SSH, SNMP, NETCONF and gNMI (if available) services enabled.
+vr-xrv nodes launched with containerlab come up pre-provisioned with SSH, SNMP, NETCONF and gNMI (if available) services enabled.

+!!!warning
+    XRv image is discontinued by Cisco and supreceded by XRv 9000 image.
+It was added to containerlab because the image is lightweight, compared to XRv9k.
+If recent features are needed, use [vr-xrv9k](vr-xrv9k.md) kind.

 ## Managing vr-xrv nodes